-This is a great question, and one we receive often.
-Angel Medical Center’s Hospital Service Area reached into the far corners of all six-counties of WNC.
+Angel Medical Center’s service area reached into the far corners of all six counties of WNC.
 The Board of Directors decided to ensure that the health and well-being of these communities would be their focus.
-This Foundation will produce profound and unprecedented effects on the health and wellness of our six-county region and the Qualla Boundary.
+The foundation’s mission is to ensure profound and unprecedented improvements on the health and wellness of our six-county region and the Qualla Boundary.

-The Nantahala Health Foundation was created from a capacity-building grant dispersed by Mission Health System.
+Nantahala Health Foundation was created from a capacity-building grant dispersed by Mission Health System.
 The grant was funded initially by an investment from the Mission Health-HCA transaction proceeds.
-Future funding will be determined by the progress the foundation makes in its inaugural year through a diverse array of initiatives that are currently in development.
+Future funding will be determined by a diverse array of initiatives currently in development.

 Nantahala Health Foundation is a wholly independent organization with no affiliation with HCA Healthcare.